case-contract-testing/contract-case/README.md

 - Do I need runcontext:tree?
 Maybe I can remove it.
 - Review the invert contract logic, possibly this can be removed too.
 - Make loggable context explicit instead of calculated
+- Remove logLevel setting and do it with context instead, allowing localised logging